Frequently asked questions

 Remember – continue to record customer contact details to support Test and Protect (as of 14 August this is a mandatory requirement) and encourage staff and customers to download the Protect Scotland App.

-Q. For premises allowed to open does 18:00 mean doors closed with all customers departed or is there an eating/drinking up period?
+Q. For premises allowed to open does closing time mean doors closed with all customers departed or is there an eating/drinking up period?

 Q. Can premises offer alcohol as off-sales alongside food as takeaway or collection?